lucys-99/lucys-99.github.io/_pages/about.md

 ## Experiences

-I am passionate about applying data science methods across diverse industries and fields, to combine technical skills with business insight to drive fast, reliable, product-focused solutions for vaguely defined challenges.
+I am an engineer with 3+ years of experience designing and deploying end-to-end data systems across finance, cybersecurity, and cloud environments.
+Combines technical skills with business intuition and stakeholder collaboration.
+Proven success in internal client-facing roles requiring product thinking, rapid iteration, and reliable delivery.

 Throughout my academic and professional journey, I have worked consistently to bridge the gap between technology and business operations by developing tools and analytics that drive meaningful outcomes.
 During my time at The Emory Wheel in college, I identified inefficiencies in lead tracking with Google Sheets and developed a more accessible system to streamline interactions and improve productivity.